Okra and beef stew

 Add the remaining 2 tablespoons of oil and saute the onions over medium heat for about 10 minutes.

-Add the beef, turmeric, pepper and tomato paste, increase the heat to medium-high, and saute for 2 minutes.
+Add the beef, garlic, turmeric, pepper and tomato paste, increase the heat to medium-high, and saute for 2 minutes.

 Add 1 cup of water, reduce the heat, and cook the stew over low heat for 75 minutes or until the meat is nearly fork tender.